 a surge of object files.

-make will also compile the examples found
+will also compile the examples found

-in src/examples.
+.
 The executables will be written

 to their respective subdirectories

-in $BUILDDIR/examples.
+.
 Which examples get built

 depends on the features you've selected via CMake.

-BUILD_DIR=build/`uname -ms | sed s/\ /-/g` mkdir -p $BUILD_DIR cd $BUILD_DIR cmake ../../src make make test make install
+BUILD_DIR=build/`uname -ms | sed s/\ /-/g` mkdir -p $BUILD_DIR cd $BUILD_DIR cmake ../.. make make check make install

 By default LibGeoDecomp will be installed

-to /usr/local.
+.
 That may be undesirable on systems

 where you don't have root access.
 It is perfectly fine to tell